- Written by Dr.Mehmet Demircioglu

 I ask for the full CBC with differential, not only the total WBC number.
 A slightly low total WBC with a stable neutrophil count is not the same as a clearly low absolute neutrophil count.
 A low lymphocyte count, an isolated mild change after a recent virus, or a chronic result your doctor already knows may lead to a different decision from a new neutrophil drop.

 For surgery, I am not looking for a perfect laboratory report.
 I am looking for a pattern that is medically explained and stable enough for elective scalp surgery.
-If the differential count is unclear, the safest next step is usually repeat testing or a short note from the doctor who knows your blood history.
+If the differential count is unclear, the safest next step is repeat testing or a short note from the doctor who knows your blood history.

 Could a mildly low count still be acceptable?